 Nurses, medical assistants, and other healthcare workers are in high demand.
-Their specialized skills allow them to provide high quality patient care in a variety of healthcare settings, but they’re in short supply.
-As a result, the market price for these essential workers has gone up significantly.
+Their specialized skills allow them to provide high-quality patient care in a variety of healthcare settings, but they’re in short supply.
+As a result, the market price for these essential workers, including roles in less popular careers like surgical technology, has gone up significantly.

 Many people aren’t aware of the role surgical technologists play in the healthcare setting.
 They don’t have the same level of visibility as nurses and doctors, but they are equally essential for high quality patient care and outcomes.

 Surgical technologists perform many duties to ensure patients have a smooth surgical experience.
 They’re responsible for sterilizing both surgical instruments and the operating room (OR) itself.
 Prior to surgery, surgical technologists prep patients and set up the OR with necessary equipment depending on the patient’s needs.